Pregnancy and childbirth in Singapore

 Perhaps you've been in Singapore for a while, and it's time to expand your family.
 It can be exciting yet scary to have children in a foreign country, but it's completely doable in this nation.
 The Singaporean healthcare system is one of the best in the world, so it's the ideal place to be pregnant and give birth.
 Read on to see what the process is like in Singapore.

-Pregnancy tests
+Pregnancy tests in Singapore

 You can purchase pregnancy tests in most pharmacies and supermarkets.
 Expect to pay between S$10 to S$15 for each test.

 Whether you get a positive or negative test, you should book an appointment with the doctor if you believe you might be pregnant.
 You can either book with a gynecologist at a hospital or a women's clinic.
-It's recommended that you wait at least six to eight weeks after your last period to do so.
+It's recommended that you wait at least 6 to 8 weeks after your last period to do so.
 The doctor will then give you another urine test and possibly an ultrasound to confirm whether you're pregnant.

 Insurance coverage